henrywu2019/BentoML/docs/source/quickstart.rst

     pip install bentoml

-When referring the latest documentation instead of the stable release doc, it is required to install the preview release of BentoML:
+When referring the latest documentation instead of the stable release doc, it is required to install the preview release of Kappa:

 .. code-block:: bash